farwaali08/Amazon_Vine_Analysis/README.md

 * Total Number of Vine Reviews: `647`
 * Total Number of Vine Reviews with a 5-Star rating ⭐: `229`
-* Percentage of Vine Reviews with a 5-Star rating: `35.39%`
+* Percentage of Vine Reviews with a 5-Star rating ⭐: `35.39%`

 #### Non-Vine Reviews